soma00333/profile/docs/work_experience/algomatic.md

     </tr>
     <tr>
       <td><strong>Solution</strong></td>
-      <td>I designed and implemented the pipeline using a serverless architecture.
+      <td>To solve this, I designed and implemented the pipeline using a serverless architecture.
 This significantly reduced idle compute costs.
 It also optimized resource utilization.</td>
     </tr>
     <tr>
       <td><strong>Learning</strong></td>